RomarioPaivaMenezes/notepadcloud/README.md

+## notepadcloud
-This project is part of an Android training I did a few years ago.
+This project is part of an Android training I did this project many years ago.